jacobkap/crimebythenumbers/docs/webscraping.md

 ![](images/the-numbers_2.PNG)

-This will open up a tab on the screen and allows you to see the building blocks on that page.
+This will open up a tab on the screen that allows you to see the building blocks on that page.
 When you move your cursor over parts of this tab, the parts of the page it relates to will be highlighted in blue.
-Want want all of the data from the table so move your cursor to where it starts with "<table".
+We want want all of the data from the table so move your cursor to where it starts with "<table".
 Doing so will highlight the entire table in blue.

 ![](images/the-numbers_3.PNG)